Fr3d/camect-ha/README.md

 - Appropriate device statuses of cameras and switches if a camera goes offline
 - Continues to receive events from Camect's event bus to utilise within Home Assistant

+## Requirements ##
+- Home Assistant 2022.9 or later
+- A Camect Hub device
+- Administrative access to your Hub(s)
+- Network access between Home Assistant and your Hub(s)

 ## Installation ##
 Using [HACS](https://hacs.xyz/) to install is the recommended method.
 Add the URL for this repo as a custom repository, and then install it using the Explore & Download button.
 Ensure you pick the right repo, as there's a similar one for the original Camect team's code.